PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

 - I watched and practiced parts 8 of 15 "Creating, reading, updating and deleting user posts" in the series.
 - I started the course "Data Structures and Algorithm" in Python. https://classroom.udacity.com/courses/ud513/lessons/7117335401/concepts/71182844640923

+# D26: Day 26 of #60daysofudacity
+I continued studying "Python Flask Tutorial: Full-Featured Web App " by Corey Schafer I watched and practiced parts 9 of 15 "Pagination" in the series.
+I continued the course "Data Structures and Algorithm" in Python. https://classroom.udacity.com/courses/ud513/lessons/7117335401/concepts/71182844640923
+Learnt about LinkedList today.